Oh boy, how many times have I asked myself this question in the past!

 Not really (sensing our proverbial bias here?), unless the job you’re after has specific requirements, or if you’re not after that wow factor and want a basic document with a basic, albeit professional, design.

-- Using a template can help you remember important sections to include, give you good examples, and help your thoughts flow when you’re stuck, but not all recruiters want to see the same things on a resume.
+- Using a resume template can help you remember important sections to include, give you good examples, and help your thoughts flow when you’re stuck, but not all recruiters want to see the same things on a resume.